-How Autonomous Surface Vessels can Improve Safety for SAR Operations
+How Maritime Autonomous Systems can support SAR Operations

 The safety of rescuers is a major issue during all Search and Rescue (SAR) operations.
 Autonomous surface vessels can complement the role of conventional maritime SAR by operating as remotely activated first responders, entering dangerous situations and functioning under adverse environmental conditions without putting human rescuers at risk.
 The assistance of autonomous assets to increase survival rates as ‘first on scene’ in SAR operations may include providing flotation and thermal protection to reduce the risk of drowning or hypothermia.
 But the various capabilities now fitted onboard MAS may support SAR operations in several other ways, particularly in the Search phase.